richardhanksjr/music-theory-api/README.md

 * run `update_fixture`

 ###vue cli and npm commands
+* docker-compose up -d --build
 * docker-compose exec web <below commands>
     * npm install
     * npm install -g @vue/cli
     * npm install --save axios vue-axios
     * npm run dev
+    // I think you can do some or all of the install commands at once like how line 59 is doing multiple

         // you can check the version to confirm it's installed.